bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 ![CSV](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/CSVOutput.PNG)
 *The data format is the same as the format in the serial monitor.
 This was opened in MS Excel/*

 ### Calibrating Conductivity

 |Tools|Protective Equipment|
 |:---:|:---:|
 |Small Plastic Cup|Nitrile Gloves|

-:+1: Unlike the factory calibrated temperature and pressure sensors, the conductivity kit requires a user calibration.
+Unlike the factory calibrated temperature and pressure sensors, the conductivity kit requires a user calibration.
 First, you will need to leave your complete setup and calibration solutions in a temperature controlled room over night.
-You might also be able to complete this by leaving everything in a refrigerator over night.
-Try turning on the device to see how temperature changes over several hours!
+You might also be able to complete this by leaving everything in a refrigerator.
+If you want to observe how the temperature fluctuates over several hours, power your setup with a battery and leave it running!

 ![Picture of calibration setup here.](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/CalSetup.jpg)
 *Super high-tech calibration setup in a cold room.*

- :+1: The next morning, take your calibration procedure and computer to your setup.
-Follow along with the calibration procedure found in the documentation folder Conductivity is highly dependent on temperature, so it is important that you be as precise as possible!
-Using the provided plots, determine the temperature of the room and corresponding conductivity value to the nearest 100 uS/cm.
+The next morning, take your calibration procedure and computer to your setup.
+Follow along with the calibration procedure found in the documentation folder.
+Conductivity is highly dependent on temperature, so it is important that you be as precise as possible!
+Using the provided plots or spreadsheet, determine the temperature of the room and corresponding conductivity value to the nearest 100 uS/cm.
 Don't forget to bring a parka!

+You'll also need to make note of the temperature you calibrated the conductivity probe at (to the nearest degree), as this value will be manually input into the operating code later.

 Here is a new [Google spreadsheet](https://docs.google.com/spreadsheets/d/1NTyalpajds06tLAo7uXbJdM82hv5m03zCGFynGOxZ1g/edit?usp=sharing) that will help determine the conductivity values to input for your calibration temperature.